IQAC

 - Documentation of the various programmes/activities leading to quality improvement.

+Reporting:IQAC prepares periodic reports on the functioning of the institution, quality improvement activities, and feedback from stakeholders.
 These reports are submitted to higher authorities for review and necessary actions.